sevmorris/macback-m1/README.md

 # macback [M1 edition]

-Configure macOS on a Mac with Apple silicon.
+How I configure macOS on a Mac with Apple silicon.

 See [macback - Intel edition](https://github.com/sevmorris/macback-intel) for Intel Macs.